openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 |                                 | suppressRepeating |                            | true, false |

 Supported channels: genericSwitch, genericRollershutter, genericDimmer, genericNumber, genericString, genericColor, genericTeachInCMD.
-You have to define the transformationType (e.g. MAP) and transformationFuntion (e.g. for MAP: file name of mapping file) for each of these channels.
+You have to define the transformationType (e.g. MAP) and transformationFunction (e.g. for MAP: file name of mapping file) for each of these channels.

 For an inbound transformation (EnOcean message => openHAB state) you receive the channel id and the EnOcean data in hex separated by a pipe.
 Your transformation function has to return the openHAB State type and value separated by a pipe.